Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Experiments

 \textbf{Pipeline System}: A pipeline system comprises of a \textit{speech separation} module to separate the main speaker out from other background audio, a \textit{speech recognition} module to transcribe the speech into text, and an \textit{LLM} to perform question-answering based on the transcriptions.
 Specifically we use SepFormer \cite{sepformer} to perform source separation, Whisper-Large-v3 \cite{whisper} for speech recognition and GPT-4o as the LLM to answer questions.
 Privacy-related instructions are provided through GPT-4o.

 \textbf{Open-source audio LLMs}: We investigate popular LLMs with multi-speaker audio understanding abilities, including Qwen-2.5-Omni 3B and 7B \cite{qwen25}, Llama-Omni2-14B \cite{fang2025llamaomni2}, Step-Audio-2-mini \cite{stepaudio2} and Kimi-Audio-7B-Instruct \cite{kimiaudio}.
-As a screening process, models were instructed to distinguish how many speakers are there in the audio, and the above models were selected that can give the correct number most of the times.
-We closely follow the instructions provided on the official repositories, including the exact same system prompt and suggested decoding configurations for each model.
-Inference code is provided at \url{https://github.com/Elocinacademia/SelectiveHearing-Bench.git}.
+As a screening process, models were instructed to count how many speakers are present in the audio, and the above models were selected that can give the correct number most of the time.
+We closely followed the instructions provided on the official repositories, including the same system prompt and suggested decoding configurations for each model.
+Inference code is provided at \url{https://github.com/Elocinacademia/SelectiveHearing-Bench}.